 |

-Version 2 of this software must be used with version 2 of
+Version 2 of this software must be

 the PIC firmware (currently shipping).